 Apprenticeship program provides economic and employment opportunities

 When Tsawwassen resident Clyde Adams was preparing to return to the Lower Mainland, he contacted the Tsawwassen First Nations Human Resources department to inquire about employment opportunities.
 Adams knew they could help him connect with companies that reach out to First Nations communities when they’re looking for workers.
-They suggested he contact Bantrel, the contractor responsible for FortisBC’s Tilbury LNG Expansion project.
+They suggested he contact Bantrel, the contractor responsible for FortisBC’s Tilbury Phase 1 LNG Expansion Project.
 Read his story.

 When I grow up, I want to be a scaffolder